Legacy payment processor to Stripe

-The general workflow and timeline for this type of migration can be illustrated as follows:
+For migrations from another payment processor to Stripe, the approximate workflow and timeline for this type of migration can be illustrated as follows:

 If you are migrating from a legacy payment processor, please follow the steps below to begin this process.

-1. Initiate the process with Stripe - Click here to submit a data migration request with Stripe and use the image below as a guide.
+Submit a data migration request with Stripe, using the image below as a guide.
 Once submitted, you will receive a confirmation email from Stripe, usually within one business day.

-2. Initiate the process with the legacy processor - You need to send a request to your legacy processor asking them to transfer all payment tokens to Stripe.
-Here is a template you can use:
+The second step is to send a request to your legacy processor asking them to transfer all payment tokens to Stripe.
+Here is a template email you can use:

-TO: Legacy Processor Support Email
+TO: [Legacy Processor Support Email]

 After the payment tokens have been transferred to your Stripe account, export the details of the recurring plans you want to migrate.
 This information can be exported from the platform managing your recurring plans.
 This can be your CRM, your payment processor or a third-party merchant processor.
 The data should include name, email, the last donation date and time, and any unique identifiers.

-- You thoroughly reviewed the crucial information at the start of the sheet, as well as the specific annotations accompanying each column.
+- you thoroughly reviewed the crucial information at the start of the sheet, as well as the specific annotations accompanying each column.

 - Stripe IDs/Billing Agreement IDs match their related plans.

 You can make a copy of this sheet and share it with firstname.lastname@example.org (please ensure we have access to the document as an editor).
 Please send us a link to the completed spreadsheet.

 We examine the submitted data, ensuring all required fields are accurately completed and formatted.
 We also confirm that plans correspond to their respective Stripe customers and conduct additional checks as necessary.
 During this stage, we may reach out to you for further dataset details.

 Once everything is validated and approved, please contact your legacy processor to schedule a stop processing date, time, and timezone for migrating recurring plans.
 After confirming the date, share it with us, and we will arrange the migration accordingly.
 We'll also re-adjust the dataset to guarantee that the last donation is up-to-date and donors won't be double-charged.
 Lastly, we deliver the data to our billing team.

 Once the migration is complete, you'll receive a confirmation with the number of migrated plans and the number of plans charged upon creation.
-To view the full results, navigate to the Recurring tab in your Fundraise Up dashboard and select “Recurring migration” in the Source filter.
+To view the full results, navigate to the Recurring tab in your Fundraise Up dashboard and select Recurring migration in the Source filter.